rvosa/bio-phylo-forest-dbtree/README.md

 ![Figure 1](docs/fig1.svg)

 An example mapping of a tree topology to a database table.
-The mapping is created with `megatree-loader -i infile.tre -d outfile.db` With this mapping, several topological queries can be performed quickly when loading the output file in [sqlite3][10] (or the excellent [SQLiteBrowser][11]).
+The mapping is created by processing a [Newick][12] tree file (infile.tre) as follows:

+    megatree-loader -i infile.tre -d outfile.db

+With this mapping, several topological queries can be performed quickly when loading the output file in [sqlite3][10] (or the excellent [SQLiteBrowser][11]).

 ```sql
 -- select the most recent common ancestor of C and F